shawnmckinney/apache-fortress-quickstart/README.md

 -------------------------------------------------------------------------------
 ## Prerequisites
 1. Java 8
-2. Apache Maven 3++
+2. Apache Maven 3++, to run the fortress load utility, to bootstrap server data.
-3. Apache Tomcat 7++
+3. Apache Tomcat 7++, to host the services.
-4. Docker Installed
+4. Docker, to host the LDAP server.
-5. Curl Installed, to invoke the sample services.
+5. Curl, to invoke/test fortress.

 -------------------------------------------------------------------------------
 ## SECTION 1.
 Prepare an LDAP Server